-The Administration program of economic stabilization, in spite of the determined resistance of those who would make this war an easy one, has held down the cost of living, has stabilized wages, has prevented inflation, an has maintained a sound economic basis for our economy.
+The Administration program of economic stabilization, in spite of the determined resistance of those who would make this war an easy one, has held down the cost of living, has stabilized wages, has prevented inflation, and has maintained a sound economic basis for our economy.

-We challenge the Republican Party to show a record in American history that anywhere equals istration in this most gigantic of all wars.
-The program of production is the miracle of the 20th centhe accomplishment of this Admintury.
+We challenge the Republican Party to show a record in American history that anywhere equals the record of this administration in this most gigantic of all wars.
+The program of production is the miracle of the 20th century.

 Let it not be forgotten that it was this Administration that conceived the plans and placed them in operation.
 It was Franklin Roosevelt and the majority Democratic Congress that established the War Production Board.
 It was Franklin Roosevelt and the Democratic leaders who selected the men responsible for our industrial mobilization.
-It is this Administration that so ordered our economy that today the production of war equipment flows off our assembly lines in an ever-increasing quantity.
+It is this Administration that so ordered our economy that today the production of war equipment flows off our assembly lines in an everincreasing quantity.